xrettle/WFGY/TensionUniverse/EventHorizon/README.md

 - **Understand the idea** → read [Tension Universe in everyday language](#tension-universe-in-everyday-language)
 - **Build on it** → explore the [MVP experiments](#mvp-colab-10-experiments) and [Charters](#repository-layout)
 - **Audit the backbone** → browse [Navigation index for the 131 S problems](#navigation-index-for-the-131-s-problems)

-Before you start:

-> If it works for your own questions, nothing before it matters.

 ---